 Unless it’s very windy or you’re dealing with very frigid temperatures, most types have an average boil time that you can rely on.
 If you’re looking for one that can get you a hot cup of instant coffee the fastest, that would be a gas canister type.
 To no surprise, wood style products take the longest to reach boiling temperatures.

-Q. What’s the best choice for cold weather use?
+q: What’s the best choice for cold weather use?

-Q. What’s the disadvantage of a wood burning camping stove?
+q: What’s the disadvantage of a wood burning camping stove?

-Q. I need to cook or boil water for a group, what should I look for?
+q: I need to cook or boil water for a group, what should I look for?

-Q. Then, what’s the advantage of an ultralight backpacking stove?
+q: What are the advantage of an ultralight backpacking stove?

-Q. Why are some labeled windproof?
+q: Why are some labeled windproof?

-Q. Which type of fuel takes up the most space?
+q: Which type of fuel takes up the most space?

-A. People who purchase compact option sometimes forget to plan space in there pack for extra fuel, which is especially necessary with liquid fuel models.
+People who purchase compact option sometimes forget to plan space in their pack for extra fuel, which is especially necessary with liquid fuel models.
 Liquid fuel takes up the most space of the fuel types.
 So make sure if you are planning a longer trip to plan out the extra room you will need.

-Q. Do all ignite on their own?
+q: Do all these stoves ignite on their own?

-- How to Choose the Best Backpacking Stove For You, Backpacking Website , ,
+- How to Choose the Best Backpacking Stove For You, Backpacking Website ,

-- Backpacking - How to Choose a Backpacking Stove, Organization Website , ,
+- Backpacking - How to Choose a Backpacking Stove, Organization Website ,

-- How to Choose a Backpacking Stove and Pot, Hiking Website , ,
+- How to Choose a Backpacking Stove and Pot, Hiking Website ,

-- CHOOSE A CAMP STOVE, Outdoor Gear Retailer , ,
+- CHOOSE A CAMP STOVE, Outdoor Gear Retailer ,

-- How to Choose a Backpacking Stove, Outdoor Gear Retailer , ,
+- How to Choose a Backpacking Stove, Outdoor Gear Retailer ,